Farama-Foundation/PettingZoo/README.md

 PettingZoo is a Python library for conducting research in multi-agent reinforcement learning.
 It's akin to a multi-agent version of OpenAI's Gym library.

-We model environments as *Agent Environment Cycle* (AEC) games, in order to be able to support all types of multi-agent RL environments under one API.

 Our website with comprehensive documentation is [pettingzoo.ml](https://www.pettingzoo.ml)

 ## Environments and Installation